MineEric64/Layby/README.md

 - [CefSharp: AudioHandler.cs](https://github.com/cefsharp/CefSharp/blob/cefsharp/85/CefSharp.Example/Handlers/AudioHandler.cs)
 - [processBlock();](https://leestrument.tistory.com/entry/processBlock)

+## And...
-Used main framework: JUCE
+- Used main framework: JUCE

-(+) Web Browser Library: CEF
+- Web Browser Library: CEF

-**P.S.** I tried to use WebView2 instead of CEF, but it failed.
+I tried to use WebView2 instead of CEF, but it failed.
 IDK why error happens.
 Just I have no idea.

+Using CEF Static Loading crashes DAW.
+IDK why too.
+So I had to change Dynamic Loading (at Runtime) using `LoadLibrary()` function.

-If you want to port CEF to WebView2 because it's simple and lightweight, you're welcome!
+If you want to port CEF to WebView2 because it's simple and lightweight (or you want to contribute because you just came with AMAZING idea), you're welcome!!
 (PR)